nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 - Extension-ITK-MessageHandling-2
  - For the element extension:LocalExtension, changed the cardinality to 0..1 (optional), and made the value[x] sub-element 1..1 (mandatory).

+This value set has changed:

+- ITK-InfAcknowledgement-1
+ - The following new Infrastructure error codes have been added: RC001, RC002, RC003, RC004, RC005, RC006 and RC999
+ - See the [ITK 3 Error Codes](explore_error_codes.html) for further details about these error codes

+This code system has changed:

+- ITK-Acknowledgement-1
+ - The following new Infrastructure error codes have been added: RC001, RC002, RC003, RC004, RC005, RC006 and RC999
+ - See the [ITK 3 Error Codes](explore_error_codes.html) for further details about these error codes

+The [ITK 3 Error Codes](explore_error_codes.html) has been improved by including the display values of the error codes.

+The [Bundle Structure Diagrams](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_bundle_structures.html) have been corrected to reflect the changes to this specification.

 The diagrams and examples have changed to reflect the changes to the profiles.

 The following examples have changed: